Discover the Red-winged Blackbird Mating, Nesting, Feeding Habits

 Do Red-winged Blackbirds Mate for Life?

 Red-winged Blackbirds are polygynous, meaning they mate with multiple females.
+Red-winged Blackbirds do not mate for life with any of them.

 The size of a male's territory can determine how many females he can attract and mate with.
 Three mates per breeding season are the average.